karenying/blog.karenying.com/content/posts/2020-06-24--im-a-gen-z-er-and-i-want-you-to-stop-using-emojis-2efa40fad3a3.md

 ![Bio of Public Comps](https://cdn-images-1.medium.com/max/2000/1*8ulpRcTm9mUU8CjG5kuInw.png)_Bio of Public Comps_

 Here, Public Comps uses emojis in the place of periods, breaking up sentences.
-It seems like they can’t decide on whether or not there should be a period after an emoji… That inconsistency aside, I’m confused about the use of the Woman Shrugging emoji after "… Yahoo Finance".
+It seems like they can’t decide on whether or not there should be a period after an emoji...
+That inconsistency aside, I’m confused about the use of the Woman Shrugging emoji after "...
+Yahoo Finance".

-> "He **hated** having to double-check…"
+> "He **hated** having to double-check..."

 This sentence reflects a negative connotation, not the indifference feeling that shrugging conveys.
 With the overuse of emojis, comes the same problem as above: you’re gonna struggle trying to fit an emoji for every phrase that you think needs one.